Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 KWGA/Equatorial Surface Wind Analysis (KWGA - Kelvin Wave Generation Area - The area 5 degrees north and south of the equator from 170W to 135E)

-Analysis (TAO Buoys): As of (3/24) 5 day average winds were strong east over the East equatorial Pacific and strong east over the Central Pacific and strong east over the KWGA.
-Anomalies were modest east over East equatorial Pacific and neutral to light west over the Central Pacific and neutral over the KWGA.
+Analysis (TAO Buoys): As of (5/1) 5 day average winds were from the east at strong strength over the East equatorial Pacific and strong east over the Central Pacific and strong east over the KWGA.
+Anomalies were modest east over the East equatorial Pacific and light east over the Central Pacific and modest east over the KWGA.
 (Note: These are 5 day average winds, versus realtime, so they lag what is happening today (by about 2.5 days).

 Kelvin Wave Generation Area wind monitoring model: West and East